FirebirdSQL/oltp-emul/util/udf32/readme.txt

-This folder contains UDFs for running on 64-bit platforms.
+This folder contains UDF for running on 32-bit platforms (checked on Windows XP SP3).
-Followind commands can be used to extract UDF files:
+Followind command can be used to extract UDF file:
 ===
-    1. Windows: 7zip -x -tzip .\SleepUDF.dll.zip
+    7zip -x -tzip .\SleepUDF.dll.zip
-    2. POSIX:   bzip2 -dk ./SleepUDF.so.bz2
 ===

 Put extracted binary into any folder that can be accessed according to 'UDFaccess' parameter from firebird.conf.